Hsabonchi/Redis-Node/README.md

 `Note that Redis doesn’t support nested objects.
 All the property values in the object will be coerced into strings before getting stored`.

 - Redis stores data in a key-value format.
-- Redis no tables,no query language.
+- Redis no tables,no query language and no schema.
+-

 - Ref